-Pinoy Cooking Methods & Styles
+Filipino Cooking Methods & Styles

 Most dishes in the Philippines are stewed, sauteed, broiled, braised, or fried.
 There are a few major styles in preparing and cooking Filipino food.
-The first involves vinegar which is present in popular dishes such as adobo, paksiw and sinigang.
+The first involves vinegar, which is present in popular dishes such as adobo, paksiw, and sinigang.

 Here are some common cooking methods in the Philippines.
-These cooking styles were developed and practiced with practicality in mind: few, cheap and readily available ingredients, fewer utensils and relatively quick cooking.
+These cooking styles were developed and practiced with practicality in mind: few, cheap and readily available ingredients, fewer utensils, and relatively quick cooking.

-Steaming – done in a bowl-shaped pan and dish is often wrapped in aluminum foil to preserve flavor or laid bare and covered.
+Halabos (Steaming) – done in a bowl-shaped pan and dish is often wrapped in aluminum foil to preserve flavor or laid bare and covered.